-Aligning our daily habits with our long-term goals may be the key towards achieving what we want in life and become more successful.
+Aligning our daily habits with our long-term goals is the key towards achieving what we want in life and become more successful.
 It is as simple as that.

 Sounds too simple to be true?
-But just how many of us are actually aware of what we do every day?
+Just how many of us are actually aware of what we do every day?
 Take a check on your daily habits.
 Are they contributing or taking you away from your goals?

 Warren Buffett in his wisdom said that chains of habit are too light to be felt until they are too heavy to be broken.
 He understands that innocent habits which seem trivial in our daily lives can actually make or break us in the long run.

-Here are a few counterproductive habits which I have been guilty of without realising they are quietly robbing me from achieving some of the importing goals in life.
+Personally I struggle with a few counterproductive habits which have been quietly robbing me from achieving some of the importing goals in life.

 The number one sneaky bad habit which I face every day is being comfortable and taking things easy.
 It is very natural for us to gravitate towards things that make us feel comfortable.
-After all it is always easier to play it safe and avoid new challenge that is necessary to take us to the next level.
+It is always easier to procrastinate than doing the hard things.

 Life’s challenges and hard things are the ones that force us to learn and grow.
 You cannot build muscles without resistance work or training.
 Our body is naturally lazy and will only develop enough muscle to deal with the loads placed upon it.
 To develop muscles, you have to work out hard and then let your body repair damaged muscle fibres through a cellular process where it fuses muscle fibres together to form new muscle strands.